magicstone-dev/magicstone.dev/docs/index.markdown

 # We are creating magic through evolution of the Fediverse

-C4Social is applying C4 to decentralized social media.
+C4Social is employing C4 to accelerate the development of decentralized social media.

 # What is C4?